Chart Color Schemes

 The level of residential development activity in Chelsea Heights is very low in comparison to the average area assessed nationally by AreaSearch

 Chelsea Heights has seen approximately seven new homes approved annually.
-Between FY21 and FY25, 38 homes were approved, with two more approved in FY26 so far.
-The population decline in recent years suggests that the new supply has likely been meeting demand, providing good options for buyers.
+Over the past five financial years, from FY21 to FY25, 38 homes were approved, with two more approved in FY26 so far.
+The population decline in recent years suggests that new supply has likely kept pace with demand, providing good options for buyers.

-New properties are constructed at an average cost of $412,000.
-In FY26, $5.6 million in commercial development approvals have been recorded, indicating Chelsea Heights' primarily residential nature.
+The average expected construction cost of new properties is $412,000.
+In the current financial year, $5.6 million in commercial development approvals have been recorded, indicating Chelsea Heights' primarily residential nature.
 Compared to Greater Melbourne, Chelsea Heights has significantly less development activity, 74.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-Nationally, this activity is also lower, reflecting market maturity and possible development constraints.
+Nationally, development activity is also lower, reflecting market maturity and possible development constraints.

-New building activity consists of 80.0% detached houses and 20.0% medium and high-density housing, maintaining the area's suburban identity with a concentration of family homes suitable for buyers seeking space.
+New building activity consists of 80.0% detached houses and 20.0% medium and high-density housing, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
 With around 1130 people per dwelling approval, Chelsea Heights reflects a highly mature market.
-Population forecasts indicate that Chelsea Heights will gain 638 residents by 2041.
+According to AreaSearch's latest quarterly estimate, Chelsea Heights is forecasted to gain 638 residents by 2041.
 At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development